Bhuvan-Shivhare/NextStep-AI/README.md

-## Career Catalyst – AI-Powered Job Application Suite
+## NextStepAI – AI-Powered Job Application Suite

-Career Catalyst is a smart career assistant that helps job seekers apply with confidence.
+NextStepAI is a smart career assistant that helps job seekers apply with confidence.
 It combines an AI Resume Builder, a Mock Interview Platform, and an Intelligent Cover Letter Generator into one seamless experience.

-## Why Career Catalyst?
+## Why NextStepAI?

 Traditional job applications are slow and repetitive.
-Career Catalyst uses AI to:
+NextStepAI uses AI to:

 Build resumes tailored to your profile in seconds